 “When the enemy comes in like a flood the Lord Himself will lift up a standard against him” (Isaiah 59:19).
 God set a standard between me and Lobular Carcinoma when I did not know it existed.
 He does this for all of His children in ways we’ll never know this side of Heaven.
 It's a great word for 2019.

 I will NOT be shaken!

 A $30 donation to CaringBridge powers a site like Jewell's for one month.
-Help keep this site online for them and for you.
+Will you make a gift to ensure that this site stays online for them and for you?